LazyDev26/w-bud/README.md

 - Support for Linear, GitHub Issues, or other project trackers
 - Multi-board / multi-project support
 - Persistent storage backend (SQLite, etc.)
-- Prompts associated with a repo
 - Support for configuring models and reasoning effort of the CLI agents
-- Try enabling the w-bud with cloud agents(`codex cloud`, `agent --cloud`, `copilot -p "/delegate"`) to make w-bud accessible to multiple users
+- Try enabling the w-bud with cloud agents(`codex cloud`, `agent --cloud`, `copilot -p "/delegate"`) to make w-bud accessible to from anywhere

 ---